-Resource Conserv ration and Resilience (Continued) Policy RC-8-j Alternative Fuel Network.
+Resource Conserv vation and Resilience (Continued) Policy RC-8-c Energy Conservation in New Development.
+Consider providing an incentive program for new buildings that exceed California Energy Code requirements by fifteen percent.
+Policy RC-8-d Incentives.
+Establish an incentive program for residential developers who commit to building all of their homes to ENERGY STAR performance guidelines.
+Policy RC-8-e Energy Use Disclosure.
+Promote compliance with State law mandating disclosure of a building's energy data and rating of the previous year to prospective buyers and lessees of the entire building or lenders financing the entire building.
+Policy RC-8-f City Heating and Cooling.
+Reduce energy use at City facilities by updating heating and cooling equipment and installing "smart lighting" where feasible and economically viable.
+Policy RC-8-g Revolving Energy Fund.
+Create a City Energy Fund which uses first year savings and rebates from completed City-owned energy efficiency projects to provide resources for additional energy projects.
+Dedicate this revolving fund to the sole use of energy efficiency projects that will pay back into the fund.
+Policy RC-8-h Solar Assistance.
+Identify and publicize information about financial mechanisms for private solar installations and provide over-the-counter permitting for solar installations meeting specified standards, which may include maximum size (in kV) of units that can be so approved.
+Policy RC-8-j Alternative Fuel Network.
 Support the development of a network of integrated charging and alternate fuel station for both public and private vehicles, and if feasible, open up municipal stations to the public as part of network development.
 Policy RC-8-k Energy Efficiency Education.
 Provide long-term and ongoing education of homeowners and businesses as to the value of energy efficiency and the need to upgrade existing structures on the regular basis as technology improves and structures age.
-5.11.
-50.11 0, 1 Policy RC-11-a Waste Reduction Strategies.
+Policy RC-11-a Waste Reduction Strategies.
 Maintain current targets for recycling and re- use of all types of waste material in the city and enhance waste and wastewater management practices to reduce natural resource consumption, including the following measures: Continue to require recyclable material collection and storage areas in all residential development.
 Establish recycling collection and storage area standards for commercial and industrial facilities to size the recycling areas according to the anticipated types and amounts of recyclable material generated.
 Provide educational materials to residents on how and what to recycle and how to dispose of hazardous waste.
 Provide recycling canisters and collection in public areas where trash cans are also provided.
 Institute a program to evaluate major waste generators and identify recycling opportunities for their facilities and operations.
 Continue to partner with the California Integrated Waste Management Board on waste diversion and recycling programs and the CalMax (California Materials Exchange) program.
-Evaluate the feasibility of a residential, restaurant and institutional food waste segregation and recycling program, to reduce the amount of organic material sent to landfill and minimize the emissions generated by decomposing organic material. • Evaluate the feasibility of "carbon footprinting" for the City's wastewater treatment facilities, biomass and composting operations, solid waste collection and recycling programs.
+Evaluate the feasibility of a residential, restaurant and institutional food waste segregation and recycling program, to reduce the amount of organic material sent to landfill and minimize the emissions generated by decomposing organic material.
+Evaluate the feasibility of "carbon footprinting" for the City's wastewater treatment facilities, biomass and composting operations, solid waste collection and recycling programs.
 Expand yard waste collection to divert compostable waste from landfills.
 Study the feasibility and cost-benefit analysis of a municipal composting program to collect and compost food and yard waste, including institutional food and yard waste, using the resulting compost matter for City park and median maintenance.
 Policy RC-11-b Zero Waste Strategy.
-Create a strategic and operations plan for fulfilling the City Council resolution FUILLY KC-11-D committing the City to a Zero Waste goal.
+Create a strategic and operations plan for fulfilling the City Council resolution i oncy ite II-0 committing the City to a Zero Waste goal. -